SiChiTong/CIS700_Squirtle/test_rplidar_mapping/README.md

 # test_rplidar_mapping
 rplidar mapping testing code and user guide

-A step-by-step user guide can be found in "user_guide" directory
+Some step-by-step user guides can be found in "user_guide" directory

-Some recorded data is in "bag_records" directory
+!!NOTE!!: before you do anything to rplidar, run the bash script:
+	$ sudo bash setup_rplidar.bash
+This will set the rplidar rules, create symlink "rplidar" and chmod to "0666", otherwise rplidar.launch won't work